2025 NSA SEMINAR SESSIONS

 In addition to the new RISS Mobile App, this session will cover the status of other RISS information sharing efforts that can help deputies including the Money Counter Network (MCN), the RISSIntel partnership with FBI N-DEx, RISS engagement with cryptocurrency investigations, and the RISS partnership with the Washington/Baltimore HIDTA to enhance target/subject/case deconfliction.

-PRESENTER: Matthew McDonald, Chief Information Officer, Regional Information Sharing Systems (RISS), Henry Oleyniczak, Chief Research Officer, Regional Information Sharing Systems (RISS)
+PRESENTER: Sheriff Joseph Konrath, Marquette County, Wisconsin, Matthew B. McDonald, Chief Information Officer, Regional Information Sharing Systems (RISS), James R Vaughn, Law Enforcement Coordinator, Regional Organized Crime Information Center (ROCIC), Henry Oleyniczak, Chief Research Officer, Regional Information Sharing Systems (RISS)

 Matthew McDonald is the Regional Information Sharing Systems (RISS) Chief Information Officer (CIO).
 As the RISS CIO, Mr. McDonald represents RISS and its interests at the national level and promotes the value of RISS services, programs, and resources.
 Mr. McDonald maintains and fosters opportunities to present RISS’s solutions for information sharing, deconfliction, and investigative support, to criminal justice partners.